Car Accident Statistics in Charlotte

 Other factors also contribute to accidents, including road conditions, weather conditions, and the presence of work zones.
 For example, 4,862 collisions occurred on wet roads, 146 occurred when there was standing or moving water on the roads, and 85 occurred when there was ice on the roads.

-Call Randall & Stump, PLLC for Help After a Crash
+Call Randall & Stump, Criminal Defense Attorneys for Help After a Crash